konflux-ci/konflux-qe-definitions/docs/onboarding/Add_Integration_tests.md

 ### Skip artifacts load to OCI registry

-By default tasks like `deprovision-rosa-collect-artifacts` or `pull-request-status-message` pass as param *pipeline-aggregate-status* set to "$(tasks.status)".
-This param will be take by the tasks and will skip to collect logs or comment the pull request with integration test status in case of success.
+By default tasks like `deprovision-rosa-collect-artifacts` or `pull-request-status-message` pass as param *pipeline-aggregate-status* set to `"$(tasks.status)"`.
+This param will be take by the tasks and will skip to collect logs or don't comment the pull request with integration test status in case of success.

 Example:
 ```yaml